 4 egg whites

-Sift flour and baking powder three times.
+To begin this Valentine cake recipe, sift flour and baking powder three times.
 Cream shortening, add sugar gradually, and vanilla flavoring.
 Then add sifted dry ingredients alternately with milk.
 Fold in stiffly beaten egg whites.
 Bake in heart shaped cake pan in a moderate oven (350°F) until it tests done.
 Cover with a white icing and decorate with small red or pink hearts.

 For a large heart shaped cake, double the recipe, and bake two cakes, one 9-inch round and one 9-inch square.
 To create the heart shape, simply cut the round cake in half and position each half on one of the square cake's sides.